 A fast-paced entertaining summer read. - People

-Elizabeth H. Winthrop was born and raised in New York City.
-She graduated from Harvard University in 2001 with a BA in English and American Literature and Language, and in 2004 she received her Master of Fine Arts in fiction from the University of California at Irvine.
-Her stories have appeared in a variety of publications including the Missouri Review and the Indiana Review.
-Fireworks, her first novel, was published by Sceptre in 2006, her second, December, was a Richard and Judy Book Club pick for 2009, she pulished her third novel, The Why of Things, in 2013.
-The Mercy Seat is her most recent work, published by Sceptre.
-She lives in Massachusetts with her husband, daughter and St. Bernard, and is Assistant Professor of English/Creative Writing at Endicott College.
+Elizabeth H. Winthrop graduated from Harvard University in 2001 with a BA in English and American Literature and Language, and in 2004 she received her Master of Fine Arts in fiction from the University of California at Irvine.
+Fireworks, her first novel, was published by Sceptre in 2006, her second, December, was a Richard and Judy Book Club pick for 2009 (both published by Knopf in the US) and her third, The Why of Things, was published in 2013.
+Born and raised in New York City, she now resides in Gloucester, Massachusetts with her husband and daughter.